 - Three attorneys general sent a letter to PJM in July 2019 on its search for its next president and chief executive officer, saying that PJM’s next leader should be “an enthusiastic partner in states and localities’ efforts to address climate change, protect consumers, and promote green economic development.”

-- Nine attorneys general filed joint comments in December 2019 opposed to FERC’s proposed weakening of its regulations implementing regulations the Public Utility Regulatory Policies Act (PURPA), which has played a critical role in expanding the market for renewable energy.
+- Nine attorneys general filed joint comments in December 2019 opposed to FERC’s proposed weakening of its regulations under the Public Utility Regulatory Policies Act (PURPA), which have played a critical role in expanding the market for renewable energy.
 The attorneys general of Massachusetts and North Carolina submitted their own state-specific comments to FERC on its proposal.
+In July 2020, FERC issued a final rule that largely ignored the concerns of the attorneys general in weakening PURPA’s regulations.
+In November 2020, FERC denied all rehearing requests for the proposal.

 - The attorney general of Illinois, and a coalition of seven attorneys general as amicus curiae successfully defended Illinois’ prerogative to implement state zero emission credit (ZEC) programs, which compensates qualifying nuclear generators for the zero carbon emissions attributes of their energy generation.
 The Second Circuit upheld New York’s similar ZEC program in 2018 against a challenge opposed by eight attorneys general.